About Criminal Justice Degrees

-Sheryl Van Horne, a criminal justice professor, is here to dispel some of those myths and provide her expert insight on degrees and careers in criminal justice.
+Sheryl Van Horne, a criminal justice professor, is here to dispel some of those myths and provide her expert insight on criminal justice degrees and careers.
 Currently an Assistant Professor and Director of Criminal Justice at Arcadia University, Sheryl is a former employee of the Jersey City, New Jersey Police Department, where she worked in their Planning and Family Drug Court departments.
 Sheryl earned her extensive credentials from Rutgers University, including a PhD and MA in Criminal Justice from their School of Criminal Justice, as well as bachelors degrees in Psychology, Sociology, and German from Rutgers College.

 An expert in both the teaching and practice of criminal justice, Sheryl presents up to six papers each year at national and international conferences, where she focuses on homicide research, empathy in students, pedagogical technique, and other criminal justice skills required in the field.
 As an online educator, she is also certified as an Online Facilitator through Socrates Distance Learning.

-Read on to learn more about Sheryl’s education and career in criminal justice below.
+Read on to learn more about Sheryl’s criminal justice degree and career below.

 SVH: Much of my current research employs social disorganization theory.
 One of the key components of that theory is poverty.
 Socioeconomic factors are significantly relevant in many crimes.